-Although bank holding companies would be subject to Fed regulation under the Bank Holding Company Act, the Fed's authority to establish holding company capital requirements6 would be limited to the following situations:
+Although bank holding companies would be subject to Fed regulation under the Bank Holding Company Act, the Fed's authority to establish holding company capital requirements would be limited to the following situations:

-- A subsidiary bank's capital has remained below the well capitalized level for more than 180 days; - Banking assets constitute more than 90% of the assets of the holding company and imposition of holding company capital requirements is necessary to avoid a threat to the safety and soundness of the bank; or - On a case-by-case basis if the holding company has assets in excess of some relatively large number (e.g., \$100 billion) and owns a bank with assets in excess of about \$5 billion7 and imposition of holding company capital requirements is needed to avert systemic risk to the economy or a threat to bank safety and soundness.
+- A subsidiary bank's capital has remained below the well-capitalized level for more than 180 days; - Banking assets constitute more than 90% of the assets of the holding company and imposition of holding company capital requirements is or may be necessary to avoid a threat to the safety and soundness of the bank; or - On a case-by-case basis if the holding company has assets in excess \$100 billion and owns a bank with assets in excess of about \$5 billion and imposition of holding company capital requirements is or may be needed to avert systemic risk to the economy or a threat to bank safety and soundness.

-The Treasury's proposal would not impose similar requirements on unitary thrift holding companies (under Alternative B), nor does current law.
+The Treasury's proposal would not impose similar requirements on thrift holding companies (under Alternative B), nor does current law.